Matters (band): The D'Urbervilles

 Formed in 2005 as The D'Urbervilles while the members were students at the University of Guelph, the band originally consisted of O'Regan, Bruton, Donnelly, and drummer C.L.
 Smith.
-Prior to Smith's departure, the band independently released their debut EP The D'Urbervilles, which reached No. 37 on earshot!s Canadian campus and community radio charts for the month of May 2006.
+Prior to Smith's departure, the band independently released their debut EP The D'Urbervilles, which reached No. 37 on the Earshot Radio Chart for the month of May 2006.
 The D'Urbervilles toured and recorded their debut album, We Are the Hunters, with replacement drummers Steve Hesselink and Adam Seward before selecting Santilly as a permanent member in the fall of 2007.
 We Are the Hunters was released on the Toronto label Out of This Spark on February 19, 2008 and hit No. 13 on the earshot! charts for the month of March.
 The band completed work on their second full-length, although they have gone on record as saying it's unlikely to be released.

 As the D'Urbervilles, the group has toured alongside Malajube, You Say Party!
 We Say Die!, Immaculate Machine and Forest City Lovers in addition to performing at Pop Montreal, SXSW, Ottawa Bluesfest, and NXNE.